Common categories of Alternative Investments include:

 Summary

 This reading provides a comprehensive introduction to Alternative Investments.
-Alternative investments are asset classes or investment vehicles that supplement traditional long-only positions in stocks, bonds, and cash.
-Alternative investments include five main categories: hedge funds, private capital, natural resources, real estate, and infrastructure.
+Alternative investments are asset classes or investment vehicles that supplement traditional long-only stocks, bonds, and cash positions.
+Alternative investments include 5 main categories: hedge funds, private capital, natural resources, real estate, and infrastructure.

 |